 BEFORE THE SERVICE

 Newcomers are greeted warmly and invited to make a nametag, pick up informational brochures, and sign up to receive communications.
 New families with children are introduced to our Director of Religious Exploration, who shares information about our children’s programs and offers a tour of our welcoming RE classrooms.

-Our Minister preaches three times a month from September through June.
+Our Minister preaches three times a month from September through June and occasionally throughout the summer.
 Other services are lay-led or feature guest speakers.
 On Sundays when the minister is not preaching, and especially during the summer months, we use a variety of alternative formats including panels, guest presentations, and programs featuring music and the arts.
 Sermons and presentations offer inspiration and spiritual nourishment, intellectual challenge, intergenerational connections, and exploration of the living traditions of Unitarian Universalism.
 We have several multigenerational services during the year where all ages share in the service together.
 Highlights of the church year include the Ingathering Service and Water Ceremony in the fall, Solstice and Christmas Eve services in winter, and Easter Sunday and Flower Ceremony in the spring.

 Music is a moving and inspirational part of our worship services.
 Our choir, led by our Music Director, is a dedicated group of singers who rehearse weekly and perform twice a month at both services, with a break in July and August.
 There is special music on many other Sundays, provided by instrumentalists, small ensembles, soloists, or our house band, which performs less traditional music.